HMCS Marvita: Royal Canadian Navy

 During the Second World War in 1941, Marvita was acquired by the Royal Canadian Navy to serve as an auxiliary examination vessel.

-In September 1941, Marvita brought the HMS Candytuft to safety after that vessel had suffered a boiler explosion, which killed 11 sailors.
+In September 1941, Marvita brought HMS Candytuft to safety after that vessel had suffered a boiler explosion, which killed 11 sailors.

 She was paid off and returned to the Government of Newfoundland in 1945.

 Department of Revenue

-In 1946, Marvita was used as a polling station along the Labrador coast during the National Convention.
+In 1946 Marvita was used as a polling station along the Labrador coast during the National Convention.

 In 1949, Marvita was transferred to the Canadian Department of Revenue to serve as customs boat along the coast of Newfoundland.
 In mid 1952, Marvita, along with MV Western Explorer, took part in a federal-provincial survey of the coastal outport communities of Newfoundland.
 In July 1953, Marvita towed the MV Christmas Seal to St. John's for rudder repairs, after that ship struck a rock at Pool's Island.

 Sinking

-On 15 July 1954, Marvita was en route from Argentia to St. John's, carrying 9 crew and 1 passenger.
+On 15 July 1954 Marvita was en route from Argentia to St. John's, carrying 9 crew and 1 passenger.
 Near Cape Ballard, Cappahayden, the vessel entered thick fog which resulted in zero visibility.
 The magnetic compass onboard become defective and the vessel steered too close into the coast.
 The vessel ran aground on a sunker.
 The ship's captain, Mike MacDonald, ordered all aboard on deck and they successfully escaped to shore; there were no deaths.
 After a few moments, the swells swallowed the Marvita and she was lost.